We have the best prices around! Give us a call and see how we compare!

 Purchase the insurance.
 If your belongings are worth storing, they are worth insuring.
 Do not

-assume that your homeowners or renters insurance will cover your belongings.
-Purchase
+assume that your homeowners or renters insurance will cover your belongings, call them to make

 -- Once I’ve moved in, is there anything I should keep in mind?